Sheliakhin-Golang-portfolio/JapaneseStudent/TESTING.md

   - And other common combinations
 - Both English and Russian readings for all characters
 - Full character data with consonant, vowel, hiragana, katakana, and both reading types
+- Character audio URLs (empty string in tests, actual URLs in production)
-- Character learn history records for testing history endpoints
+- Character learn history records for testing history endpoints and smart filtering

 ### auth-service Test Data:
 - Test users with various email formats